laststonedjs/Amazon_Clone_App/README.md

-# amazon_clone_tech387
+# Shopify_Flutter_App

-My first Flutter project, resembles a cloned UI version of Amazon.
+###My first Flutter project, resembles a cloned UI version of Amazon.
 Node.js used for backend and MongoDB for db.

 Flutter is great!!!

-## Getting Started
+### Getting Started

-This project is a starting point for a Flutter application.
+# This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: